Team-Point-Nemo/FrontEnd/README.md

 - **Weather Forecast**: View forecasts for the upcoming days, including detailed information on temperature, rain, and other factors.
 - **Location-based Weather**: Automatically detects the user's location and shows weather data specific to that location.
 - **Multi-location Support**: Add and view weather forecasts for multiple cities or locations.
-- **Weather Alerts**: Receive notifications or alerts for severe weather conditions (e.g., thunderstorms, hurricanes).
+- **Weather Conditions on Map**: Select different meteorological data overlays on map.
 - **Favorites-section** : Save your favorite locations to later view them quickly.

 ## How to Get Started